marda-alliance/metadata_extractors/meetings/4-metting-2023-may-05-02/minutes.md

 Peter: API and schema repository have some progress towards this

+Nicolas:
-Nicolas: common API is not feasible, keep it simple first with just file path example
+- common API is not feasible for all parsers,
+- ELN users should not be exposed to API related issues at all
+- keep it simple by choosing/bundling one extractor per filetype

 Markus: file type detection is crucial, NOMAD could contribute its own detection system.
 Needs to be a combination of file extension, regex etc.